 The startup power transformer current contains conspicuous second harmonic and DC current component.
 The slowly reducing DC component and its high value can saturate the CTs and cause incorrect current measurement.

 The differential protection should operate as quickly as possible (in practice 25-40 ms) to decrease fault energy which destroys the transformer.
-When the ΔI has detected the protection, it sends the signal for circuit breaker operation and the sound alarm is triggered.
-In practice before putting the power transformer in service again, the transformer is tested in detailed and the failure causes are analyzed.
+When the ΔI has detected the protection, it sends the signal for circuit breaker operation, and the sound alarm is triggered.
+In practice before putting the power transformer in service again, the transformer is tested in detail, and the failure causes are analyzed.

 Figure 3 The digital protection system